CRayFish07/HHCluster/README.md

 K-means web clustering using Hadoop MapReduce

-This is Alberto Huélamo Segura's Final Degree Project at University of Barcelona.
+This is Alberto Huélamo Segura's End of Degree Degree Project at University of Barcelona.

 This software and all its files are under GNU GPL v3.0 license.
 See LICENSE.txt to read more about GNU GPL v3.0 license.